slitzer/racing-lap-tracker/README.md

 `database` directory automatically, so the schema and seed data are loaded without any manual steps.

+On startup the backend checks if the `lap_times` table is empty and, if so, loads the records from `database/sample_lap_times.json`.
+This means the sample lap times appear automatically on a fresh installation.

 Database data is stored in the `db-data` volume and uploaded files are kept in `backend/uploads`.